Syvven/CSCI4511W-Chess-Project/README.md

 This chess program is an almost completely functional chess game.
 There are a few features that aren't included:

 - No En Passant
-- Kings can castle through or while in check
+- Kings can castle through, or while in, check
 - Third version of the AI player is not completely finished, but somewhat functional

 Features that are included: